zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/latest-version-retrieval.md

 ![Get latest version](images/lva1.png)

 >**Important:**
-You cannot use the tool if you only have a Trial License (attempt to download a distribution would result in an error message if you don’t have a Dev License).
+You cannot use the tool if you have a trial license.
+Attempt to download a distribution would result in an error message.

 You can check the additional information about the release by clicking the Release Notes link.
 This will start a browser, navigated to a page with the release notes related to the specific version.